Laserwolve/PayForMyMembership/CODE_OF_CONDUCT.md

 ## Our Commitment

-We are committed to providing a welcoming and respectful environment for all contributors and users of PayForMyMembership, regardless of background or experience level.
+We are committed to providing a welcoming and respectful environment for all contributors and users of Mythic Market Mogul, regardless of background or experience level.

 ## Expected Behavior